Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Yeah, did you just hear

-You said if they're here and Michael, not all of them.
+You said if they're here, Michael, Not all of them.
 Michael, is there a difference between a civil and a criminal violation?
+Well, wait, is crossing the border illegally?

-By all standards, I'm a liptard and I believe that.
+By all standards, I'm a libtard, and I believe that.
 But that is not what the Trump administration is prioritizing.

 They have reallocated funds meant for the deportation of criminals towards the deportation of farm workers, the deportation of people going to the courthouse.
 Trump made a true social post.

-Listen, Trump made a true social post where he said, All the great farmers of Iowa just called me and said, I'm deporting too many of their...
+Listen, Trump made a true social post where he said, All the great farmers of Iowa just called me and said, I am deporting too many of their.
 Did that happen?
 Did he make that true social post?

-Yeah, unfortunately, he stopped deporting them.
+Yeah, unfortunately, he stopped deporting.
 He made that true social post.

 That's a pathway.
 I'm sorry, then.

-seekers or are they economic?
+seekers or are they economically?
 What percent of the people deported?
 You're not going to answer that question because you know the answer.
 Wait, no, no.

 What percent of the people deported have had criminal violations?
 It's only 30 to 40 percent.
 So 60 percent of the people deported have no criminal violations.